tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ### Configuring Sequencers for an Observing Mode

-Once the system is provisioned, Sequence Manager can take the configure step.
+Once the system is provisioned, the Sequence Manager can take the next step: Configure.
-Configure is used for starting Sequencers needed for an observing mode.
+Configure is used for starting the Sequencers needed for an observing mode.
 It also checks for any resource conflicts with ongoing observations.
-It is allowed that TMT run more than one concurrent observation as long as they do not conflict.
-Configure API ensures this is the case.
+For TMT, it is allowed to run more than one concurrent observation as long as they do not conflict.
+The Configure API ensures this is the case.
-If there is a conflict, configure call will fail.
+If there is a conflict, the configure call will fail.

-A configuration file mapping observing mode to required Sequencers  (called obsModeConfig) is provided to Sequence Manager when it starts.
+A configuration file mapping observing mode to required Sequencers  (called obsModeConfig) is provided to the Sequence Manager when it starts.
-Configure API, checks for required Sequencers and resources in the obsModeConfig file.
+The Configure API, checks for the required Sequencers and resources in the obsModeConfig file.
-This config file contains mapping of observing mode to required Sequencers and resources.
-When configure for a particular observing mode command is received by Sequence Manager, it checks the following:
+This config file contains a mapping of observing mode to required Sequencers and resources.
+When a configuration for a particular observing mode command is received by Sequence Manager, it checks the following:

-1. Existence of a mapping for required observing mode exists in configuration file
+1. That the existence of a mapping for a required observing mode exists in the configuration file
-2. Availability of adequate Sequence Components for starting Sequencers
+2. The availability of adequate Sequence Components for starting Sequencers
-3. No resource conflict should occur with ongoing observations
+3. That no resource conflict should occur with ongoing observations

 If these checks succeed, the Sequencers are configured, the location of the top-level ESW Sequencer is returned to the caller.